 Fall 2017 - Spring 2018 Report

-Making excellent policy requires bringing together the right people and the right tools.
+Making integrated policy requires bringing together the right people with the right approach.

 The Annual Policy Community Conference is about just that.
 It’s a place for policy makers and shapers from across the federal public service and beyond to connect, learn, and explore topics around modern policy making, together.